TrentFisher6/orbit-test-project/README.md

 ## Project Structure

-The repository is organized to separate application code from database logic, which is a best practice for maintainability.
+The repository is organized to separate application code from database logic.

 ```
 /